 enhance the effect of acupuncture treatment.

-An acupuncture session will consider your medical history and presenting symptoms
+An acupuncture consultation and treatment session will consider your medical history,

 "to treat a part is to treat the whole"

 - Ease tension and promote relaxation

 - Improve digestion and relieve irritable bowel syndrome (IBS) symptoms